Payday Loan vs. Installment Loan: Which Is Right for You?

 By Austin Kilham.
-February 22, 2023 · 7 minute read
+December 13, 2024 · 7 minute read

 If you need cash to cover an emergency expense, like a car repair or medical bill, a payday loan or an installment loan are two options you may consider.
-However, these two loans are different in key ways that are crucial to understand before making a choice between them.
+However, these two loans are different in key ways that are important to understand before making a choice between them.
 Namely, a payday loan tends to have a short turnaround before you need to pay it off, and typically offers extremely high interest rates.

 We’ll explain more about the features of each loan type, and why people choose payday loans vs installment loans.